XIII - Recovery

-“Thank you,” I said, standing up to walk away.
-“One more thing, Kevin, you must keep this quarter a secret.
+“Thank you.”
+I stood up to walk away.
+“One more thing, Kev.
+You must keep this quarter a secret.
 If you tell anyone about it, especially your mom or dad, they might take it away.
 It’s very, very important to keep it a secret.”

 “Okay,” he said a little unsure.
-I knew he would not tell anyone.
+I knew he wouldn’t tell anyone.
 “How did you know my name?”

-I glanced over at PJ’s, seeing Mom getting ready to leave the restaurant.
-“I’ve known you a long time, buddy,” I said, looking back to him.
+I glanced over at PJ’s.
+Mom was getting ready to leave the restaurant.
+“I’ve known you a long time, buddy.”
+I looked back to him.
 “Since the day you were born in fact.
 Someday we’ll see each other again and you’ll understand why.”

 He grinned again and nodded.
 I did the same and quietly walked back the way I came in.
 Alas, a trip to PJ’s Pub was not to be.
-I glanced over my shoulder as I turned the corner, en route back to the car.
-Mom and my sister joined little me at the fountain, so we could toss pennies into it, making a wish for each one.
+I glanced over my shoulder as I turned the corner and en route back to the car.
+Mom and my sister joined little me at the fountain so we could toss pennies into it.
+They were making wishes for each penny tossed.
 I remembered putting FutureQuarter into my pocket for safekeeping while using the pennies mom gave us.
 I even recall my first wish.
 I wanted the man who had trusted me with his special quarter to come back and tell me about the future.
-It was not something my father would do for me – trust me with something special - and little me knew that as well.
+It wasn’t something my father would ever do for me.
+Trust me with something special.
+Little me knew that as well.

 In the end, I got my wish.

-Where would Connor go, inadvertently (and accidentally) stranded in 1977?
+Where would Connor go if inadvertently (and accidentally) stranded in 1977?
 Assuming he and Jim survived the confrontation with the Corporation agents, they would have ES-1 and the Jaunte system to FCA-1.
-Knowing Connor’s devotion to his Temporal Directives, specifically involving non-interference with timelines he isn’t part of, it would be logical to assume he would be at one or the other.
+Knowing Connor’s devotion to his Temporal Directives, specifically involving non-interference with timelines he isn’t part of, logic dictated he would be at one or the other.
 The only way to get into ES-1 that I knew of was to go through one of the entrances via my childhood house on Arthur Avenue.
-The only working entrance was inside the house, the other was DOA.
-Getting inside that house in the middle of the night - knowing it as well as I do – with everyone asleep wouldn’t be very difficult.
+The only working entrance was inside the house.
+The other was DOA.
+Getting inside that house in the middle of the night with everyone asleep wouldn’t be very difficult, knowing it as well as I do.

 I flipped open the communicator to see the time.